wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_to_wazo.md

 ## Trying your code {#trying-your-code}

 After writing your code and checking that it does not break any tests, you should try it.
-The
-\"easiest\" way to do so is to use a virtual machine with a working engine.
+The "easiest" way to do so is to use a virtual machine with a working engine.
 You should avoid testing in a production environment to avoid outage for you and your users.
 To install your test engine follow the [Installing the System](/uc-doc/installation/install-system) documentation.